2015–2016 protests in Moldova: March of Stephen the Great

-On 5 July 2015, up to 30,000 people, according to organizers, gathered in Grand National Assembly Square, Chișinău, facing Government House and the Monument to the Victims of the Soviet Occupation, to demand the unification of Romania and Moldova.
+On 5 July 2015, up to 30,000 people, according to organizers, gathered in Grand National Assembly Square, Chișinău, facing Government House and the Monument to the Victims of the Soviet Occupation, to demand the unification of Moldova and Romania.
 Participants chanted unionist slogans and voted symbolically for a union.
 Organized by Action 2012 and Youth of Moldova, the manifestation was claimed to be one of the largest in the recent history of Moldova and the fourth great national gathering after those of 27 August 1989 (calling for a restoration of the Latin script), 16 December 1990 (in support of changing the name of the state to Republic of Moldova) and 27 August 1991 (celebrating the proclamation of independence from the USSR).
 Among participants were present Members of the Romanian Parliament and Moldovans from the Diaspora.

 Thousands of young people among the participants in the Great National Gathering headed to Bucharest in the March of Stephen the Great (Marșul lui Ștefan cel Mare) calling for the unification of Moldova with Romania.
 The march lasted a week, from 5 to 11 July.
 In the Republic of Moldova, the march followed the route Strășeni–Lozova–Călărași–Cornești–Ungheni.
 Participants crossed the Prut River, on 11 July, at 10 a.m., in a large-scale reenactment of the Bridges of Flowers in 1990.
 Their march ended in Bucharest, where were greeted by several hundred Romanian citizens in University Square, before making their way to the Cotroceni Palace to call on Romanian President Klaus Iohannis to support the unification project.
 Former Moldovan President Vladimir Voronin has sharply condemned the march to Romania.
 In a letter to European Parliament President Martin Schulz, released on 7 July, Voronin accused Bucharest of fomenting "the destruction and annexation of Moldova".